 Madame Nguyen Thi Binh, Viet Cong chief negotiator at the Paris peace talks, today (Friday) denounced the United States decision to suspend the talks.

-Madame Nguyen Thi Binh, Viet Cong chief negotiator at the Paris peace talks, today (Friday) denounced the United States decision to suspend the talks.
+Background: Madame Nguyen Thi Binh, Viet Cong chief negotiator at the Paris peace talks, today (Friday) denounced the United States decision to suspend the talks.
 Madam Binh, who is Foreign Minister of the self-styled Provisional Revolutionary Government of South Vietnam, made her statement when she arrived in Paris after and absence of more than six months.

 United States Ambassador William Porter and his South Vietnamese counterpart are insisting that the Communist delegations must prove their desire for"serious negotiations" before the meetings can resume.
 Madame Binh described the move as "an act of sabotage of great significance.
 She also attacked United States policy in the Vietnam war.